The Obesity Epidemic and Its Health Dangers Affects Us All

 The numbers look even worse when you break out the obesity statistics by different American cultures and ethnicity.
 African Americans have been at high percentages for some time, with 60% of the males and 78% of the women falling in the overweight category.
 Latinos are reporting high numbers as well, with 31% of the current population overweight.

-In fact, all Americans, young and old, are now caught in some way in the effects of the obesity epidemic.
-Americans face face growing cases of diabetes, cancer, high blood pressure, high cholesterol and resulting heart disease.
-The repercussions that affect us all are the links between poor health and obesity, mainly early death and the skyrocketing cost of healthcare are consequences of this epidemic.
+In fact, all Americans, young and old, are now caught in some way by the effects of the obesity epidemic because many Americans now face growing cases of diabetes, cancer, high blood pressure, high cholesterol and resulting heart disease.
+The repercussions that affect us all are the links between poor health and obesity, manifested by early death and the skyrocketing cost of healthcare are consequences of this epidemic.

 The very sad fact is that even though the obesity epidemic can be stopped and reversed, it seems that, at this moment, not enough people seem willing to make the major change in the way we think about and consume food or in our life style, nor are we making the headway needed to teach our children how to view food or to change their sedentary life style.
 In fact, schools are not helping as they cut physical education programs and classes, often the only source of exercise for some children.
 If this continues, today's child will be tomorrow's obese adult.

 It has been shown that immigrants from cultures without an overall obesity problem often become obese as they adopt some of the unhealthy habits exhibited by Americans.
 This further points to a health problem that can be reversed and changed.
 That runaway train can be stopped altogether.

 There is a good news/bad news scenario with the same root cause.
 The good news is that food is not the only contributor to the obesity epidemic.
 The bad news is that food is not the only contributor to the Obesity Epidemic.
 What that means is that the cure is not one dimensional.
 It does not rest solely with a change in diet, although a change in your weight is unlikely if there's not a change in diet.
 Other factors also play a major role.